-- 4. In the upper right corner, select a language from the menu. - 5.
-When prompted, click the OK button to confirm this change.

-The screen refreshes with the language that you selected.
+- 4. In the upper right corner, select a language from the list. - When prompted, click the OK button to confirm this change.The screen refreshes with the language that you selected.

-Access the Router with the NETGEAR genie App
+Access the Router with NETGEAR genie Apps

 The genie app is the easy dashboard for managing, monitoring, and repairing your home network.
 The genie app can help you with the following: